iamlaksh1/site/content/posts/CKAD.md

 6. **DO NOT PANIC** in case of techincal issue or system issue, PSI online system has certain gotchas, proctor chat will help you or you can write to linux foundation and get this sorted out.
 Dont think too much.

 7. Pratice the mock /simulator exams in device you are planning to take.
-If you are habituated to use big dual screens for study and pre, during exam if you use 14'' laptop (*dual screens not permitted*); your mind needs some realignment on fonts/size.
+If you are habituated to use big dual screens for study and prep, during exam if you use 14'' laptop (*dual screens not permitted*); your mind needs some realignment on fonts/size.
 So please be prepared.

 8. Please charge your device to 100% and keep charger connected.